ICE: Inter-instance Contrastive Encoding for Unsupervised Person Re-identification: Related Work

 \section{Related Work}

 \paragraph{Unsupervised person ReID.} Recent unsupervised person ReID methods can be roughly categorized into unsupervised domain adaptation (UDA) and fully unsupervised methods.
 Among UDA-based methods, several works \cite{Wang2018TransferableJA, Lin2018MultitaskMF} leverage semantic attributes to reduce the domain gap between source and target domains.
-Several works \cite{wei2018person, Zhong_2018_ECCV, chen2019instance, zhong2019invariance, Zou2020JointDA} use generative networks to transfer labeled source domain images into the style of target domain.
-Another possibility is to assign pseudo labels to unlabeled images, where pseudo labels are obtained from clustering \cite{song2020unsupervised,fu2019self,zhang2019self} or reference data \cite{Yu2019UnsupervisedPR}.
+Several works \cite{wei2018person, Zhong_2018_ECCV, chen2019instance, zhong2019invariance, Zou2020JointDA,Chen_2021_CVPR} use generative networks to transfer labeled source domain images into the style of target domain.
+Another possibility is to assign pseudo labels to unlabeled images, where pseudo labels are obtained from clustering \cite{song2020unsupervised,fu2019self,zhang2019self,Chen_2021_WACV} or reference data \cite{Yu2019UnsupervisedPR}.
 Pseudo label noise can be reduced by selecting credible samples \cite{chen2020deep} or using a teacher network to assign soft labels \cite{ge2020mutual}.
 All these UDA-based methods require a labeled source dataset.
 Fully unsupervised methods have a better flexibility for deployment.
 BUC \cite{Lin2019ABC} first treats each image as a cluster and progressively merge clusters.
 Lin \etal \cite{Lin2020UnsupervisedPR} replace clustering-based pseudo labels with similarity-based softened labels.
 Hierarchical Clustering is proposed in \cite{zeng2020hierarchical} to improve the quality of pseudo labels.
 Since each identity usually has multiple positive instances, MMCL \cite{Wang_2020_CVPR} introduces a memory-based multi-label classification loss into unsupervised ReID.
 JVTC \cite{li2020joint} and CycAs \cite{wang2020CycAs} explore temporal information to refine visual similarity.
 SpCL \cite{ge2020self} considers each cluster and outlier as a single class and then conduct instance-to-centroid contrastive learning.
 CAP \cite{Wang2021camawareproxies} calculates identity centroids for each camera and conducts intra- and inter-camera centroid contrastive learning.
-Both SpCL and CAP focus on instance-to-centroid contrast, but neglect inter-instance affinities.
+Both SpCL and CAP focus on instance-to-centroid contrast, but neglect inter-instance affinities. \paragraph{Contrastive Learning.} Recent contrastive learning methods \cite{Wu2018UnsupervisedFL, He_2020_CVPR, chen2020simple} consider unsupervised representation learning as a dictionary look-up problem.
+Wu \etal \cite{Wu2018UnsupervisedFL} retrieve a target representation from a memory bank that stores representations of all the images in a dataset.
+MoCo \cite{He_2020_CVPR} introduces a momentum encoder and a queue-like memory bank to dynamically update negatives for contrastive learning.
+In SimCLR \cite{chen2020simple}, authors directly retrieve representations within a large batch.
+However, all these methods consider different instances of a same class as different classes, which is not suitable in a fine-grained ReID task.
+These methods learn invariance from augmented views, which can be regarded as a form of consistency regularization. \paragraph{Consistency regularization.} Consistency regularization refers to an assumption that model predictions should be consistent when fed perturbed versions of the same image, which is widely considered in recent semi-supervised learning \cite{Tarvainen2017MeanTA,sohn2020fixmatch,chen2020big}.
+The perturbation can come from data augmentation \cite{sohn2020fixmatch}, temporal ensembling \cite{Tarvainen2017MeanTA,Laine2016TemporalEF, ge2020self_eccv} and shallow-deep features \cite{zheng2021rectifying,chen2020big}.
+Artificial perturbations are applied in contrastive learning as strong augmentation \cite{chen2020improved, wei2021co} and momentum encoder \cite{He_2020_CVPR} to make a model robust to data variance.
+Based on temporal ensembling, Ge \etal \cite{ge2020self_eccv} use inter-instance similarity to mitigate pseudo label noise between different training epochs for image localization.
+Wei \etal \cite{wei2021co} propose to regularize inter-instance consistency between two sets of augmented views, which neglects intra-class variance problem.
+We simultaneously reduce intra-class variance and regularize consistency between augmented and original views, which is more suitable for fine-grained ReID tasks.